 Paper records will no longer meet the legal requirements in tax legislation.

 Whatever the size of your company, Making Tax Digital will ultimately affect your business.
 Call our offices today and one of our team of experts can help you submit your VAT returns and prepare you for the new system.

 Which online software package is best for my business?

-There are a variety of MTD compatible software packages available including Xero, Sage Business Cloud and Quickbooks Online.
+There are a variety of MTD compatible software packages available including Xero, Sage Business Cloud and QuickBooks Online.

 If you are currently using a compatible cloud accounting software package you are already halfway there.
-Honey Barrett are experts in cloud accounting and can help you to comply with the new regulations with very little impact to your business.
+Honey Barrett are experts in cloud accounting and can help you to comply with the regulations with very little impact to your business.